 But aside from the protagonist, the other most important character in a story, will always be the villain.
 This is because the villain will pose as a foil to the protagonist.
 The villain will also pose as the main threat and source of conflict within the story.

 So if you want your story to be immersive and entertaining, you will need to make your villain as unforgettable as possible.

-One great way to make your villain as compelling and multifaceted as possible, is to give them as much backstory as possible.
+One great way to make your villain as compelling and multifaceted as possible is to give them as much backstory as possible.
 This is because the more backstory your villain, the more depth there will be to his or her personality.
 It will also make your villains more interesting.

 The villain should not be evil just for the sake of being evil.
 Give a backstory, why they are that way.
 Overall, the more detailed the backstory, the better your villain will turn out.

-Aside from giving your villain a unique backstory, it is also a good idea to give your villain a significant feature such as your villain’s height, eye color, a distinct scar or way of walking.
+Aside from giving your villain a unique backstory, it is also a good idea to give your villain a significant feature such as your villain’s height, eye color, a distinct scar, or way of walking.
 In this way, you will be able to make them stand out.

 It could also be the way your villain dresses or speaks.
 This will add a sense of realism and identity to your villain -- making him or her more enjoyable to read about.

 Your villain does not need to be all evil.
 He or she does not need to be a raving lunatic or criminal mastermind.
-You could give your villain redeeming qualities that make them likeable.
+You could give your villain redeeming qualities that make them likable.

 Yet another way you can make your villain more interesting, is to create a link between your protagonist and villain.
 This will give your story a sense of history and intrigue.
 It will have your readers wonder what the link is.

-This link could be an old friendship, a familial link or a promise.
+This link could be an old friendship, a familial link, or a promise.
 You could even make the villain an old flame of the protagonist.
 This is one of the best things about creating a villain.